YasSev/DBProject/README.md

 Run the 'integrated.sql' script inside DataGrip.
 This should load the data into the integrated SQL table, and performs some additional steps, like creating coherent artificial primary keys.

-Owner: Yash Trivedi, Severin Memmishofer
+Owners: Yash Trivedi and Severin Memmishofer